 The VUMC-IPP adheres to the APPIC Match Policies, which can be found here http://www.appic.org/Match/Match-Policies.

-The Consortium has been accredited by the American Psychological Association since 1971.
+Previously VUMC-IPP was part of a Consortium accredited by the American Psychological Association since 1971.
 The most recent site visit by the APA occurred in April of 2013 and the Consortium received accreditation for seven years.
-Currently, we are transitioning to an independent site; namely, the VUMC-IPP and have received Accreditation on Contingency of a site visit for the fall of 2018.
+The sites have transitioned to independent sites.
+The VUMC-IPP has received Accreditation on Contingency of a site visit for the winter of 2019.
 Questions related to the program's accredited status should be directed to the Commission on Accreditation using the contact information below.

 Office of Program Consultation and Accreditation